surniaulula/wpsso-rrssb/readme.txt

 **Add Ridiculously Responsive Social Sharing Buttons in:**

-The content, excerpt, widget, CSS sidebar, shortcodes, templates, and *admin editor page* - so you can share directly from the admin editor page!
+The content, excerpt, widget, CSS sidebar, shortcodes, templates, and *admin editor page* - so you can quickly share directly from the admin editor page!

+**UTM Medium, Source, and Campaign Values per Social Sharing Button.**

 **Do you use bbPress, BuddyPress, BuddyBlog, or WooCommerce?**

-The WPSSO RRSSB add-on includes special integration modules to add social sharing buttons to even more locations!
+The WPSSO RRSSB add-on includes integration modules to add social sharing buttons to even more locations!

 <h3>Users Love the WPSSO RRSSB Add-on</h3>